-The Clerk of the National Assembly is the senior-most serving officer in the National Assembly.
+The Clerk of the National Assembly is the senior-most permanent employee in the National Assembly.
 He sits at a table below the Speaker’s chair.
 The Clerk has a Deputy and is also assisted by a staff of Table Clerks.
 There is also staff of the Library, the Hansard Section, the Administration Section, the Accounts Section and the Office of the Sergeant at Arms.

 Functions of Clerk of the National Assembly

 The functions of the Clerk of the National Assembly include the following:

 - Principal adviser to the Speaker and members of the National Assembly on rules, practices and procedures of Parliament